 Q. What do you hope Marines gain from this new process?

 A. Most Marines I have talked to are excited about it because they were like, "Hey, I am ready.
 I will go in front of any board, ask me anything you want."

-I think it will make them understand becoming an NCO is not something that just happens.
+I think it will make them understand becoming an NCO is not something that is just happens.
 And I think it will be good for their mentors, too, because if I am your sergeant, I want you to go to the board and do well.
-So I am going to sit down with you and say, “OK, let’s talk about what is going to happen at the board.”
+So I am going to sit down with you and say, "OK, let’s talk about what is going to happen at the board."
 I want leaders to talk to their Marines, and this is just another venue to do that.